 XI.
 Investigation & Resolution

-Please see FFDA Policy for resolution and conclusion of investigation.
+Please see Interim Title IX Policy and Procedure for resolution and conclusion of investigation.
 Upon notice of a potential discrimination or harassment situation, a fair and impartial investigation will promptly be conducted by trained District staff members familiar with federal law, regulatory guidance and administrative procedures in an attempt to resolve the situation.
 This will typically include interviewing all involved parties (accused, complainant, witnesses) and the collecting of any documentation or evidence relevant to the allegation.
 TCCD will never use mediation as a form of resolution for cases involving sexual assault, stalking, or domestic violence.
 TCCD reserves the right to determine, consistent with State and local law, whether appropriate law enforcement or other authorities should be notified.

 After meeting with the reporting party, interviewing, identifying witnesses and the like, the investigator will send the respondent a notice of investigation.
 The notice of investigation will include a description of the alleged misconduct, the conduct code provisions that are alleged to have been violated, and the requirement that the respondent must set up a meeting with the investigator within the time frame designated in the notice.
 The notice shall be sent to the student's TCCD e-mail address; it may also be hand-delivered or sent to the mailing or permanent address appearing in the College's student information system, or police report.
 Notice to the student will be considered furnished on the date of hand-delivery, on the date e-mailed, or three days after the date the notice is placed in the U.S. mail.